Key in a search term below to search our website.

 An image of a vintage computer from our collection.

-This statement applies to the following National Museums Scotland websites for which the Board of Trustees of National Museums Scotland is responsible.
+This accessibility statement applies to the following National Museums Scotland websites for which the Board of Trustees of National Museums Scotland is responsible.

-We want as many people as possible to be able to use our websites.
-We’ve designed them so that you can:
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

-We’ve also made the website text as simple as possible to understand.
 AbilityNet has advice on making your device easier to use if you have a disability.

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, or you would like to ask anything or tell us anything about the accessibility of our websites: